Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 “A 100 percent audit is specified only for high-risk areas,” he said.

-Explaining the RBI’s approach overall, he added:“We are supervisors.
+Explaining the RBI’s approach overall, he added: “We are supervisors.
 The prime objective of RBI’s audit should be to see that systems and procedures are there and those are functioning.”

 Two of the RBI-approved statutory auditors who inspected the Mumbai branch confirmed they met Shetty in the foreign exchange room.